 Consider your diet

-Salt is one of the biggest culprits when it comes to high blood pressure, so try and avoid adding extra salt to your food.
+Salt is one of the biggest culprits when it comes to high blood pressure, so avoid adding extra salt to your food.
 You should also check food packaging for hidden salt content, which accounts for around 75% of the salt we consume.
 Other tips for avoiding high levels of salt include:

 - Flavouring your food with other things, such as pepper, garlic, herbs, spices, or lemon juice.